dudeperf3ct/dudeperf3ct.github.io/sensei/charlie_munger.md

 Go to bed smarter than when you woke up.

 Every era, it is a cinch that a great nation will, in due time, be ruined.

+Cognition, misled by tiny changes involving low contrast, will often miss a trend that is destiny.

 Stories